juju/docs/src/en/contributing.md

 human-readable, if you just want to dip in and change a paragraph or add some extra info.
 The Juju docs use a modified version of the [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/) to compose the content of the docs.
 We've retained the majority of GFM, with the exception of "Username linking" and "Emoji", both of which are Github specific.

-In addition to the removals, we've also create several new Markdown definitions to implement features required for the docs.
+In addition to the removals, we've also created several new Markdown definitions to implement features required for the docs.
 These definitions are outlined below.

 ## Grab the docs and get to work